algoaccess/rpi-mass-image-writer/README.md

 4. Hit left button to enumerate all images and drives
 5. Use up/down buttons to select image
 6. Press the right button to start writing to drives.
 You can press it again to terminate writing.
-7. Press the select button (extreme left) to shutdown device properly
+7. Press the select button (extreme left) to shutdown device properly to prevent data corruption.
+The words "Shutting down" will remain even after the device has completely shutdown, so just wait for the activity light to turn off before pulling the power.

 #Hardware
 1. Raspberry Pi 2 Model B (Others will work just as fine)